-From top position setting up the Ezekiel, the choke is easy.
-In No-Gi, you’ll still use the basic setup, wit hone arm around the head.
-However, gripping is different, which is where most people fail with this. having longer limbs is going to help immensely in finishing the No-Gi Ezekiel choke.
+From the top position setting up the Ezekiel, the choke is easy.
+In No-Gi, you’ll still use the basic setup, with one arm around the head.
+However, gripping is different, which is where most people fail with this. having longer limbs is going to help immensely in finishing the No-Gi Ezekiel Choke.

 Sneaky No-Gi Ezekiel Choke From Bottom Mount

-The basic idea of the No-GI Ezekiel choke from bottom mount is staying safe.
-In the UFC, Alex made sure he’s safe by wrapping an arm around the head of his opponent and keeping him close. he reinforces this arm with a rear naked choke grip, protecting the side of his head from punches.
-Once he sees an opening, he sneaks the arm in, and, since he already has the rear naked choke configuration, the choke is instant and imminent.
+The basic idea of the No-GI Ezekiel choke from the bottom mount is staying safe.
+In the UFC, Alex made sure he’s safe by wrapping an arm around the head of his opponent and keeping him close. he reinforces this arm with a Rear Naked choke grip, protecting the side of his head from punches.
+Once he sees an opening, he sneaks the arm in, and, since he already has the Rear-Naked choke configuration, the choke is instant and imminent.
 In Alex’s case, having MMA gloves actually helped him finish.
 In a purely BJJ setting, you’ll need to work out how much to twist your arm and in what direction, but it is not too hard to do.